WHO WE ARE

 Carolina decided to pursue a career in law to use her personal and professional experience to represent and educate underserved communities.
 Carolina is a third-year law student at John Marshall Law School, where she was the recipient of the John E. Ryan Merit Scholarship.
 She founded United Voices Foundation her first-year in law school to build an organization dedicated to serving, educating, and representing underserved communities.

-In her spare time, Carolina volunteers with the Southern Poverty Law Center and Atlanta Volunteers Lawyers Foundation to provide legal representation to individuals unable to afford an attorney.
-She also serves as a mentor in the Atlanta's John Marshall Mentoring Program and as an Officer in the Immigration Law Society.
+In her spare time, Carolina volunteers with the Southern Poverty Law Center and Atlanta Volunteers Lawyer's Foundation to provide legal representation to individuals unable to afford an attorney.
+She also serves as a mentor in the Atlanta's John Marshall Mentoring Program and as an Treasurer in the Immigration Law Society.

 Corey Martin, Esq.